 Usually, when toddlers are sick, they spend most of their time resting, not bouncing off the walls waiting for their parents to entertain them.
-But there are still inevitably moments during those sick days, in between all the down-time that Baby spends sleeping and recovering from his illness, when he‘s bored and in need of some entertainment.
+But there are still inevitably moments during those sick days, in between all the down-time that Baby spends sleeping and recovering from their illness, when they are bored and in need of some entertainment.
 Most sick toddlers don’t spend all their recovery time sleeping, which leaves parents with the task of finding low-key ways to keep under-the-weather toddlers entertained but not over-extended.

 Keeping Baby healthy